framework-interop/module-autoinstaller/README.md

 Allowed syntax
 --------------
-Those syntaxes are all valid to declare module factories in **composer.json**:
+Those syntax are all valid to declare module factories in **composer.json**:

 Simply declaring a module-factory **via callback**: